opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ### Index compatibility reference

 If you plan to retain old indexes after the OpenSearch version upgrade, then you might need to reindex or reingest the data.
-Refer to the table below for Lucene versions across recent OpenSearch and Elasticsearch releases.
+Refer to the following table for Lucene versions across recent OpenSearch and Elasticsearch releases.

 <style>
 table {